 Dr. Rob Lamberts cares for a living.
-Make no mistake, he's a bona-fide primary care physician, but his out-of-the-box health care practice
+Make no mistake, he's a bona-fide primary care physician, but his out-of-the-box health

 is turning heads because he really does care about his patients.
 He thrives off the joy of connecting with and helping them.